If you are a Magento CMS user, and you want to list your products on Google Shopping, here’s how to do it.

-If you work with a Magento development partner, like ourselves, you can just ask them to do the export and they’ll likely have a great solution for your Magento product feed.
-However, if you don’t have a Magento development team at your disposal, there are some good export tools available in the Magento Marketplace:
+If you work with a Magento development partner like ourselves, you can ask them to do the export and they’ll likely have a great solution for your Magento product feed.
+However, if you don’t have a Magento development team at your disposal, there are some good export tool extensions available in the Magento Marketplace, such as:

 - Simple Google Shopping

 - Advanced Product Feeds

 - Google Shopping Feed Magento Extension